Donald Scroggins - Obituary

 Don retired to LaBelle, Florida from the United States Airforce in September 1969.
 Don served as a computer systems analyst and statistician with the US Air Force.
 Don was a member of the brotherhood of the LaBelle Masonic Lodge No. 379.

-In lieu of flowers, donations can be made to Palm View Nurses Fund 1433 Santa Barbara Blvd.
-Cape Coral, FL 33991.
+In lieu of flowers, Donations can be made to Palm View Assisted Living Nurses Fund, 1433 Santa Barbara Blvd., Cape Coral, FL 33991